 Photoshop and layer name - Names the images after the PSD file followed by the layer name or layer number.
 The layer number is used if the layer names in the PSD file are default Photoshop layer names.
 For example, a layer named

-Price Tag in a PSD file named
+Price Tag in a PSD file that is named

 SpringAd is named